pousse-cafe/pousse-cafe.github.io/documentation.md

 then just choose another implementation [when building the runtime](#run-your-model).

 `PousseCafeTest` class can be extended to write (e.g. JUnit) tests involving different Bundles.
-What this class does is essentially instantiate a runtime and provide helpers to access its components.
+`PousseCafeTest` essentially
+- instantiates a runtime,
+- inject services into the test case and
+- provides helpers in order to make tests more readable.

-Below example illustrates a test verifying that the handling of `CreateProduct` command actually implies the new product to be available from the repository.
+Below example illustrates a test verifying that the handling of `CreateProduct` command actually creates a new `Product` aggregate.

     public class ProductManagementTest extends PousseCafeTest {